 PBR was introduced to encourage the development of new varieties by providing for those breeders and other parties investing in the breeding program the opportunity to recoup some of their investment.
 In simple terms, PBR can be seen as the seed version of patents or copyright.

 Breeding new varieties can take up to 14 years from the initial recognition of potential new germplasm to the commercial release of a new variety.
-Soybean breeding could be considered as a funnel or a distillation vessel, a large number of potential candidates enter the program but most are selected out as they progress through the stages and only a very few actually exit the program as new commercial varieties.
-In all, soybean breeding requires a high level of investment and a high level of risk for commercial companies.
+Thus, soybean breeding requires a high level of investment and a high level of risk for commercial companies.

 End-point royalties are the method in which the breeders and commercial partners can recoup this investment and are a way for growers to continue to contribute to the development of new varieties and the sustainability of the breeding program.